reactjs/react.dev/content/docs/higher-order-components.md

     render() {
       // ... and renders the wrapped component with the fresh data!
-      // Notice that we pass through any additional props return <WrappedComponent data={this.state.data} {...this.props} />;
+      // Notice that we pass through an additional props return <WrappedComponent data={this.state.data} {...this.props} />;
     }
   };